uft93/Coursera_Capstone/README.md

 # Clustering the Districts of Munich

 This was my first personal final project for Coursera IBM Data Science specialization.
+I eventually ended up doing another project for that specialization but decided to keep this one as this has been my longest and toughest project so far.
+Unsupervised learning always presents a challenge.

 The project revolves around using unsupervised learning to cluster the neighborhoods of Munich in a way that makes sense.